powerapi-ng/powerapi-ng.github.io/src/smartwatts.md

 Start by installing the hwpc-sensor (see [here](./hwpc-sensor.md#installation)) and start it (see [here](./hwpc-sensor.md#quickstart)).
-You also need to start an influxdb 1.8 via the command line `docker run -d --name influx_rapl -p 8086:8086 influxdb:1.8 `.
+You also need to start an mongodb via the command line `docker run -d --name mongo_sw -p 27017:27017 mongo`.

 Then run `smartwatts` using one of the following command line, depending on the installation you used: